mfscpayload-690/laika/SUPPORT.md

 # Support

 We want to ensure you have a great experience with Laika Music.
-If you need help, here are the best ways to get support.
+If you need help, here are the best ways to get support...

 ## Documentation